GPT-Alternatives/gpt_alternatives/README.md

 #### Rule-based Filtering ####
 * **Gopher** uses simple heuristic filters to remove low-quality text based on word count, word lengths, symbol-to-word ratios, bullet points, and ellipses.
 They ensure data quality by filtering out documents lacking essential English words and removing exact and near-duplicate documents.
 * **BLOOM** aimed to identify high-quality text written by humans for humans, excluding non-natural language content like preprocessing errors, SEO pages, or spam.
 It defined a set of quality indicators individually tailored for each language, with parameters and thresholds chosen by fluent speakers.
 Additionally, the authors manually reviewed each source to identify the indicators best suited to detect non-natural language, and visualization tools supported these processes.
-* **Falcon LLM** is a language model pretrained on the RefinedWeb Dataset \cite{DBLP:journals/corr/abs-2306-01116}, an English web-only pretraining dataset containing five trillion tokens.
+* **Falcon LLM** is a language model pretrained on the RefinedWeb Dataset, an English web-only pretraining dataset containing five trillion tokens.
 The authors claimed that by using properly filtered and deduplicated web data, Falcon LLM achieves impressive performance, even surpassing state-of-the-art models trained on The Pile.
 The filtering process involves both document-wise and line-wise procedures, using heuristics to detect and eliminate excessive repetitions and non-natural language content.

 ### 3.2 Fine-tuning / Instruction Data